Chinese South Africans: Black Economic Empowerment ruling

 Under apartheid, some Chinese South Africans were discriminated against in various forms by the apartheid government.
 However, they were originally excluded from benefiting under the Black Economic Empowerment (BEE) programmes of the new South African government.
 This changed in mid-2008 when, in a case brought by the Chinese Association of South Africa, the Pretoria division of the High Court of South Africa ruled that Chinese South Africans who were South African citizens before 1994, as well as their descendants, qualify as previously disadvantaged individuals as Coloureds, and therefore are eligible to benefit under BEE and other affirmative action policies and programmes.
 The Chinese Association of South Africa was represented by human rights lawyer George Bizos in court during the case.
 However, Chinese South Africans who immigrated to the country after 1994 will be ineligible to benefit under the policies.
 In September 2015, Department of Trade and Industry deputy director general Sipho Zikode clarified who the ruling was meant to benefit.
 He said that not all Chinese in South Africa were eligible for BEE.
 He confirmed that only Chinese who were South African citizens prior to 1994, numbering "about 10,000" were eligible.

+The negative response following Chinese Association of South Africa's (CASA) initial announcement of success in their affirmative action case against the new South African government highlights the prevailing confusion and internal discord among most South Africans regarding the role of the Chinese in South African society.
+A trend followed where both criminals and corrupt officials disproportionately target Chinese and South Asian migrants, in contrast to the typical focus of violence on migrants from other African nations in South Africa.
+The heightened incidences of robberies and hate crimes against Chinese south Africans could be associated with their greater representation in the retail sector.

-Immigration of Mainland Chinese
+Immigration of mainland Chinese

 The immigration of mainland Chinese, by far the largest group of Chinese in South Africa, can be divided into three periods.
 The first group arrived in the late 1980s and early 1990s along with the Taiwanese immigrants.
 Unlike the Taiwanese immigrants, lacking the capital to start larger firms, most established small businesses.
 Although becoming relatively prosperous a large number of this group left South Africa, either back to China or to more developed Western countries, around the same time and for much the same reason as the Taiwanese immigrants left.
 The second group, arriving mostly from Jiangsu and Zhejiang provinces in the 1990s, were wealthier, better educated, and very entrepreneurial.
 The latest and ongoing group began arriving after 2000 and primarily made up of small traders and peasants from Fujian province.
 There are also many Chinese from other regions in China.
 As of 2013, there were 57 different regional Chinese associations operating in the Cyrildene Chinatown.

-Although the Chinese South African community is a most law-abiding community that has maintained a low profile in modern South Africa, there is speculation that local criminal gangs in South Africa barter abalone illegally with Chinese nationals and triad societies in exchange for chemicals used in the production of drugs, reducing the need for the use of money and hence avoiding difficulties associated with money laundering.